Skip to main content

 FHA Loan Calculator FAQ

-What is the minimum down payment for an FHA loan in 2026?
+What is the minimum down payment for an FHA loan in this calculator?

-What is UFMIP and how much does it cost?
+What is UFMIP and how is it calculated here?

 Sources & citations